Having interviewed many performances of Brahms’ most well known orchestral works, let me tell you of my bravo renditions:

 Klemperer’s Requiem was my first and only.
 I bought the record album in the early 1960s, and since upgraded to CD.
 Everything about it pleases me, but particularly Schwarzkopf’s wonderful soprano voice, pure and free from all the kinds of coloration that most soprano’s deem necessary to add, always under control (never fff for added effect), with exquisite nuance and shadings, and so emotionally evocative, she always brings a tear to my eye.
 Klemperer is also always under control, guiding the proceedings masterfully.

 Bruno Walter is well regarded as a supreme interpreter of Brahms.
-His third with the Columbia SO for decades lead the pack to my ear from standpoints of up-tempo reading with acceptable, if closed-up, sonics..
+His third with the Columbia SO was my first recording of the Third, and for decades lead the pack to my ear from standpoints of up-tempo reading with acceptable, if closed-up, sonics.
 Let’s hear it for Walter’s great sympathy for Brahm’s idiom.
 Also give a hand for the good fidelity for a recording of its age.

 I love some of the elements of Abbado’s later reading with the same group, perhaps more lush, sympathetic, and digitally pristine than Karajan pulls off, but Abbado takes the exposition repeat and his Andante and final Allegro drag to my taste, making it too big a production.
-It seems always a trade-off between quicker tempi and maximal expression; my bravo readings are the ones I find optimizing for both expression and energy, and here Karajan wins.
+It seems always a trade-off between quicker tempi and maximal expression; my bravo readings are the ones I find optimizing for both expression and energy.
+I enjoy the Karajan reading for a change up, but Walter puts tremendous energy into this recording and gets everything so right that his is my go-to rendition.

 For me, the Violin Concerto, as with the First symphony, has been difficult to appreciate and evaluate.
 They are in parts too austere and detached, and under an unsympathetic baton, are found missing a human scale.
 Those problems are swept away when a performance is encountered that unlocks Brahms’ songful nature.
 Here again, consistency captures my heart.
 I have auditioned many beautiful performances that get marred by some less than tasteful interlude, be it an oddball cadenza, a jarring tempo, or a dip into performance artiface that to my ear is not simpatico with Brahms intent.
 Hahn and Marriner unlock Brahms writing.
 Hahn’s playing is exquisite and totally masterful, seemingly effortless precision while capturing the passion of Brahms’ violin writing.
 She captures Brahms’ phrasing with delightful expression throughout.
 The introspective, slightly tentative, searching mood during the Joachim cadenza is just right for me, straying far from the usual pyrotechnics.
 The playing in the Adagio is too lovely for words.
 Her tone is wonderfully pure, albeit slightly less full-throated than some others.
 Her timbre results from some combination of bowing technique, instrument, and choice of strings.
 No matter why it is thus and so, her tone is perfectly suited to Brahms.
 Marriner is the complete supportive partner to the proceedings.
 He and his players cause the music to sing as beautifully and passionately as Hahn plays.
 Impressively done; the soloist is remarkably musically mature for such a young age.
 She shows she is a Brahmsian at heart, my Katchen for the violin.
 I hope she enjoyed playing this piece as much as I like hearing it.
 The recording places me in front of the soloist on stage, a great vantage point to experience this treat.